 3. Create Your ‘No’ Selection Criteria

-My single-minded mission is to create a disruptive global education company that future proofs the happiness of one million women in work and life by 2020.
+My single-minded mission is to teach 10 million humans how to intentionally adapt in order to future proof happiness, by 2025.
 In order to stay focused and realise this dream, I use the following criteria to assess every opportunity:

 4. Get Your ‘No’ On

 Start practicing how you deliver a ‘No’ using the following framework: